 Juicy, acidic, yet flavorful, lemon is one of the most widely used citrus fruits worldwide.
-Lime, a close relative, is comparitively smaller and possesses thinner skin.
+Lime, a close relative, is comparatively smaller and possesses thinner skin.

-Lemons are thought to have originated in the Himalayan foothills of North-East India, and from where they spread all across the Middle East, Europe, Africa, and as far as Americas.
+Lemons are thought to have originated in the Himalayan foothills of North-East India, and from where they spread all across the Middle East, Europe, Africa, and as far as the Americas.
 Limes are smaller in size and less sour in taste than lemons.
 Put together, both of these tiny fruits are perhaps now the largest consumable among fruits all over the world.

 |Lemons and limes.

 Fruits belonging to the citrus group are described as “hesperidium," (A hesperidium is a scientific term to describe the fruit structure belonging to the citrus group.
-In fact, the fruit is a modified berry with tough, leathery rind.
+In fact, the fruit is a modified berry with a tough, leathery rind.
 Lemon's peel contains many volatile oil glands in pits.
-Interior flesh is composed of segments, called carpels, made up of numerous juice-filled vesicles that are actually specialized hair cells).
+The interior flesh is composed of segments, called carpels, made up of numerous juice-filled vesicles that are specialized hair cells).
 Mature lemons turn yellow from green, measure about 5-8 cm in diameter, and weigh about 50- 80 g in weight.

-Lemons are packed with numerous health benefiting nutrients.
+Lemons are packed with numerous health-benefiting nutrients.
 The fruit is less in calories, carrying just 29 calories per 100 g, the value being one of the lowest for the citrus fruits group.

 Here are some serving tips: